Bus Stop-1956

 Cartel Land is a 2015 documentary film about the Mexican drug war, specifically focusing on vigilante groups in both Mexico and the United States.

-Interestingly, the hot button issue of illegal immigration is not explored as the issues are considered separate from each other.
+Interestingly, the hot-button issue of illegal immigration is not explored.

-The great thing about documentaries, in general, is their truthfulness and ability to open one’s eyes to a situation in the world in which one may not be aware of or have limited knowledge.
+The great thing about documentaries, in general, is their truthfulness and ability to open one’s eyes to a situation in which one may not be aware or have limited knowledge.

 Most people know there is a drug problem in the United States, but Cartel Land successfully educates the viewer on the complexity of the issue.